Carbohydrate

 Also known as dextrose, glucose is chemically an aldohexose.
 It serves as the monomeric unit of many larger carbohydrates such as starch and cellulose.
 Its structure was determined by chemists based on the following observations:

-2. On prolonged heating with hydrogen iodide, it forms n-hexane.
-This observation infers that all the six carbon atoms in glucose are linked in a straight chain.
+- On prolonged heating with hydrogen iodide, it forms n-hexane.
+This tells you that all the six carbon atoms in glucose are linked in a straight chain.

-5. On acetylation with acetic anhydride, glucose produces glucose pentaacetate.
-This confirms the presence of five –OH groups in the structure of glucose.
-Since it exists as a stable compound, we may infer that these –OH groups are all attached to different carbon atoms.
+- On acetylation with acetic anhydride, glucose produces glucose pentaacetate.
+This confirms the presence of five -OH groups in the structure of glucose.
+Since it exists as a stable compound, you can infer that these -OH groups are all attached to different carbon atoms.

 Cyclic structure of glucose